libUTL++ is a home for code that I've reused across C++ projects over the years.

 libUTL++ is licensed under the GNU GPL.
-Make sure you read and understand the license, because it describes your rights in regards to the use and redistribution of this software.
+Make sure you read and understand the license, because it describes your rights in connection with the use and redistribution of this software.

-You will need to have the following installed:
+You will need the following packages to build the library:

 The MinGW-w64 project has made it easy to cross-compile for Windows on the Linux platform.
-The included build configuration for MinGW-w64 assumes the cross-targeted binutils & gcc compiler are installed in
+The included build configuration for MinGW-w64 assumes the cross-targeted binutils & g++ compiler are accessible in the system PATH and named with the prefix

 First, unpack the sources and change into the libUTL++ source root: